Why is breast milk good for my baby?

 - Your baby makes sucking motions or sounds.

-- Your baby turns their head toward the person holding them, often with their mouth open (called rooting).
+- Your baby turns their head toward the person holding them, often with their mouth open (this is called rooting).

 - Your baby cries.
 This is often a late sign of hunger.
 Try to feed your baby before they start crying.